Chart Color Schemes

 Kepnock has a typical household mix, with a fairly typical median household size

-Family households constitute 66.7% of all households, including 21.9% couples with children, 28.5% couples without children, and 15.4% single parent families.
-Non-family households account for the remaining 33.3%, with lone person households at 29.8% and group households comprising 3.3% of the total.
-The median household size is 2.4 people, which aligns with the average in the Rest of Qld.
+Family households comprise 66.7% of all households, including 21.9% couples with children, 28.5% couples without children, and 15.4% single parent families.
+Non-family households make up the remaining 33.3%, with lone person households at 29.8% and group households comprising 3.3%.
+The median household size is 2.4 people, which matches the average for the Rest of Queensland.

 Frequently Asked Questions - Households